Underground Mining of Near-Surface Regolith on the Moon and Mars

-M. Zacharias and L. S. Gertsch, "Underground Mining of Near-surface Regolith on the Moon and Mars," AIAA SPACE Conference and Exposition 2010, American Institute of Aeronautics and Astronautics (AIAA), Jan 2010.
+M. Zacharias and L. S. Gertsch, "Underground Mining of Near-Surface Regolith on the Moon and Mars," Proceedings of the AIAA SPACE Conference and Exposition (2010, Anaheim, CA), American Institute of Aeronautics and Astronautics (AIAA), Aug 2010.

 Geosciences and Geological and Petroleum Engineering

 Keywords and Phrases

 During Excavations; Martian Regolith; Operational Constraints; Planetary Bodies; Potential Resources; Underground Mining; Volatile Elements; Volatiles Content; Automobile Manufacture; Mining; Trenching; Moon

 International Standard Book Number (ISBN)

 © 2010 American Institute of Aeronautics and Astronautics (AIAA), All rights reserved.